Jayankondam: Location

-Jayankondam is well-connected with roadways.
-The national highway NH-81 passes through this town, connects Chidambaram and Tiruchirapalli.
-The state highway SH-140 which connects Virudachalam with Kumbakonam passes through this town.
-Chennai is located at the distance of 260 km.
-Kumbakonam is to the south, around 39 km away from Jayankondam via the Neelathanallur-Mathanathur bridge.
+Jayankondam is well-connected by roadways.
+The national highway NH81 passes through Jayankondam, connecting it to Chidambaram and Tiruchirapalli.
+The state highway SH140, which connects Virudachalam with Kumbakonam, passes through this town.
+Chennai is located 247 km away.
+Kumbakonam is to the south, about 29 km from Jayankondam via the Neelathanallur-Mathanathur bridge.
 Ariyalur is 38 km to the west.
 Viruthachalam is 36 km to the north and Chidambaram is 50 km to the east.

-Jayankondam Town limit extends over an area of 28 km^{2}.
+Jayankondam town limit extends over an area of 28 km^{2}.